11ty/11ty-website/src/docs/cms.md

 {% tableofcontents %}

-_Content Management Systems_ (CMS) allow you to add a web-based interface to your web site to edit the content, allowing both technical and non-technical folks the ability to update your web site on-the-go.
+_Content Management Systems_ (CMS) add a web-based interface to your site, allowing both technical and non-technical folks the ability to easily update the web site on-the-go.

 Eleventy (like most site generators) is not tightly coupled to any CMS and offers the flexibility to work with a wide variety of available industry and community options!
 Content Management Systems decoupled in this way are known as Headless.